attilacsontos/OSD4ISO/Building_a_community_centered_documentation/Editor/Editors_usage_for_Markdown_writing.md

 ### 5.4.
 Typora

 [Typora](https://typora.io/) is a mature text editor that can be used on Windows, macOS and Linux systems.
 The program was in beta for quite a long time, and anyone could freely download and use it without restrictions.
-But the final version was released, which is no longer free.
+But the final version was finally released, which is no longer free.

-If you need an excellent texting app with many [built-in themes](https://theme.typora.io/), you should definitely give Typora a try.
-This program also has a very detailed [help](https://support.typora.io/): if you look at the [export options](https://support.typora.io/Export/), you can see countless solutions for exporting previously written content.
+It is  a texting app with many [built-in themes](https://theme.typora.io/).
+This program also has a very detailed [help](https://support.typora.io/).
+Its [export options](https://support.typora.io/Export/) are particularly comprehensive for exporting previously written content.

 ![](http://hdoc.csirt-tooling.org/uploads/upload_bf8a31e8fc8e33e740c363ca5df437b5.png)